andygimma/earthquakes/README.md

 * `iex -S mix`
 * `Earthquakes.EarthquakeServer.list_all 40.7484, 73.9857`

-NOTE:: The params are the latitude and longitude of the empire state building and can be changed to any coordinates.
+NOTE: The params are the latitude and longitude of the empire state building and can be changed to any coordinates.
+WARNING: The app may not work if the API has a malformatted response.
+I did not want to experience scope creep in this coding sample.
+I added the video above as a proof-of-concept.

 ## Thank you